silvermine/silvermine-info/coding-standards/typescript.md

-# Silvermine Coding Standards Specific to ES6+ / TypeScript
+# Silvermine Coding Standards Specific to TypeScript

 ## Variable Declarations

-The keyword `var` should be avoided in all new code that targets ES6+.
+The keyword `var` should be avoided.
 Instead, `let` and `const` should always be used.
 If the variable will not be changed, always use `const`.

 Consecutive variable declarations should be grouped in one statement.
 However, multiple statements can be used if there is other code between them.
 The exception to this is